 I was getting more and more nervous about it by the minute.
-However, there is also some things about a planned delivery that make life easier.
-I was able to pack and double check everything to make sure I wasn’t missing anything.
+However, there are also some things about a planned delivery that make life easier.
+I was able to pack and double-check everything to make sure I wasn’t missing anything.

-Camera battery was charged, cell phone was ready, house was cleaned, baby’s stuff was organized and most importantly, my older daughter was taken over to my sister’s house at a decent hour.
-The last thing was especially nice as women tend to go into labor at the wee hours of the night.
+The camera battery was charged, the cell phone was ready, the house was cleaned, baby’s stuff was organized and most importantly, my older daughter was taken over to my sister’s house at a decent hour.
+The last thing was especially nice as women tend to go into labour at the wee hours of the night.
 At least this way I could spend the entire day with her and then take her over and properly say goodbye.

 December 18th, 2012

 After a very sleepless night (who could sleep knowing what the next day holds?), I woke up at 5:30 and called the hospital to confirm that I would be admitted in an hour.
 I had to do this in case the labour and delivery ward was too busy with women who went on their own.